invertase/react-native-firebase/docs/crashlytics/android-setup.md

 > If you're migrating from Fabric, make sure you remove the `fabric.properties` file from your Android project.
 If you do not do this you will not receive crash reports on the Firebase console.

-# Adding Fabric Gradle Tools
+# Adding Firebase Crashlytics Gradle Tools

 These steps are required, if you do not add these your app will most likely crash at startup with the following Error: